-Internationally, smoking prevalence among people in custody (PiC) is high.
-In response, some jurisdictions have introduced smokefree prison policies, but evidence on their health impacts is limited.
-In Scotland, all prisons implemented a comprehensive smokefree policy in 2018 following a 16-month anticipatory period.
-We used data on medication dispensing to evaluate the impact of this policy on cessation support, health outcomes, and potential unintended consequences among PiC.
+Internationally, smoking prevalence among people in prison custody (ie, people on remand awaiting trial, awaiting sentencing, or serving a custodial sentence) is high.
+In Scotland, all prisons implemented a comprehensive smoke-free policy in 2018 after a 16-month anticipatory period.
+In this study, we aimed to use data on medication dispensing to assess the impact of this policy on cessation support, health outcomes, and potential unintended consequences among people in prison custody.

-There was a 44% step increase in dispensing of treatments for nicotine dependence at implementation (2,249 items per 1,000 PiC per fortnight, 95% CI 1,875 to 2,624).
-Dispensing for smoking-related illnesses showed a 9% step decrease at implementation, largely accounted for by respiratory medications (−646 items per 1,000 PiC per fortnight, 95% CI -1,111 to −181).
-No changes associated with announcement or implementation were observed for mental health dispensing or the control series.
+A 44% step increase in dispensing of treatments for nicotine dependence was observed at implementation (2250 items per 1000 people in custody per fortnight, 95% CI 1875 to 2624) due primarily to a 42% increase in dispensing of nicotine replacement therapy (2109 items per 1000 people in custody per fortnight, 1701 to 2516).
+A 9% step decrease in dispensing for smoking-related illnesses was observed at implementation, largely accounted for by respiratory medications (−646 items per 1000 people in custody per fortnight, −1111 to −181).
+No changes associated with announcement or implementation were observed for mental health dispensing or antiepileptic medications (control).

-Smokefree prison policies may improve respiratory health among PiC and encourage smoking abstinence/cessation without apparent short-term adverse effects on mental health.
+Smoke-free prison policies might improve respiratory health among people in custody and encourage smoking abstinence or cessation without apparent short-term adverse effects on mental health dispensing.